 St. Helen’s Church houses an effigy of an unknown knight.
-Close inspection of the effigy shows that the knight was someone of importance, maybe even a Knight Templar.
+Close inspection of the effigy shows that the knight was someone of importance, and a Knight Templar.

 The Welton Knight is the most northerly example of Purbeck Marble Effigies.
-The effigy was made around 1250 – 1275.
-Purbeck marble as an expensive material and it had to be transported by sea from Dorset.
-The expense of the Purbeck marble and of its transportation indicates the importance of the knight represented by the memorial.
+The effigy was made around 1250 – 1275 and is one of several similar effigies of this design.
+Purbeck marble is an expensive material and it had to be transported from Dorset.
+The expense of the marble and of its transportation indicates the importance and wealth of the knight represented by the memorial.